LamaAni/infer/README.md

 ## Status

-This tool is in `BETA` and should be used with care.
+This tool is in `ALPHA` and should be used with care.

 ## TL;DR